aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-run-local-validator-nw.md

     ./scripts/dev_setup.sh
     source ~/.cargo/env
     ```
-2. Run the process: `cargo run -p diem-node -- --test`.
+2. Run the process: `cargo run -p aptos-node -- --test`.
 After starting up, the process should print its config path (e.g., `/private/var/folders/36/w0v54r116ls44q29wh8db0mh0000gn/T/f62a72f87940e3892a860c21b55b529b/0/node.yaml`) and other metadata.

-Note: this command runs `diem-node` from a genesis-only ledger state.
-If you want to reuse the ledger state produced by a previous run of `diem-node`, use `cargo run -p diem-node -- --test --config <config-path>`.
+Note: this command runs `aptos-node` from a genesis-only ledger state.
+If you want to reuse the ledger state produced by a previous run of `aptos-node`, use `cargo run -p aptos-node -- --test --config <config-path>`.

 ### Using Docker